 Book Review: "Good With Money"

 Learning to be ‘Good With Money’ can be stressful and overwhelming.
-In her debut book, The Broke Generation’s Emma Edwards uses real life examples to help readers create a sense of financial calm, not chaos.
+In her debut book, The Broke Generation, Emma Edwards uses real-life examples to help readers create a sense of financial calm, not chaos.
 How do you build a better relationship with money, while enjoying the things that add most value to your life?
 Read on to find out!

-In her debut book Good With Money, Emma starts by addressing the external factors that influence our spending habits— social media, “Pay Later” schemes, advertising, and other marketing influences.
+In her debut book Good With Money, Emma starts by addressing the external factors that influence our spending habits — social media, “Pay Later” schemes, advertising, and other marketing influences.
 She then turns inwards, focusing on the internal factors that influence our spending.
-This includes recognising the role our family and childhood spending habits have on our money management today.
+This includes recognizing the role our family and childhood spending habits have on our money management today.
 Her point is that your mindset and motivations about money matter as much as your approach to managing the dollars and cents.

 To help readers navigate their financial journeys, Emma introduces her ‘Good with Money’ methodology that employs a top-down money management approach.
 This encourages readers to start with clear goals, drilling down into specific actions and steps that will support them to make informed and prioritised spending decisions.
 She loves a good acronym, introducing psychological concepts like PERMA (Positive emotions, Engagement, Relationships, Meaning, and Achievement) to link financial management to long-term wellbeing and happiness.